UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 5. Click Submit on the module

-6. Call BRC and inform them that the module has been resubmitted — do not wait for them to notice passively
+6. Call BRC and inform them that you resubmitted the module — do not wait for them to notice passively

 7. Ask the BRC for an estimated timeline for re-verification and make a note of that date